-- The Security Target [6] contains assumptions about the physical environment of the TOE.
-The operators, administrators and revisors have to ensure that the TOE is stored in a secure environment when left unattended or that it is brought into a secure state (state PKSDisabled) otherwise. - The terminal that operates the TOE shall be powered off every evening/workday [10, chap.
-5.1]. - The correct operation of the software environment of the TOE (i.e. the Operating System/Firmware) is of specific importance to the secure operation of the TOE.
-As such, the certificate for the TOE is only be valid for the operation using the exact version of the Operating System/Firmware as it has been available during evaluation, see table 4 above.
+The Security Target contains assumptions about the physical environment of the TOE.
+The operators, administrators and revisors have to ensure that the TOE is stored in a secure environment when left unattended or that it is brought into a secure state (state PKSDisabled) otherwise.

-• The use of the software HDSupport is mandatory.
-The requirements in [10, chap.
-4.4.4] need to be fulfilled.
+- The terminal that operates the TOE shall be powered off every evening [10, 5.1]. - The correct operation of the software environment of the TOE (i.e. the Operating System/Firmware) is of specific importance to the secure operation of the TOE.
+As such, the certificate for the TOE shall only be valid for the operation using the exact version of the Operating System/Firmware as it has been available during evaluation. - The use of the software HDSupport is mandatory.
+The requirements in [10, 4.4.4] need to be fulfilled.